laurensorensen/laurensorensen.github.io/README.md

 ## Current

-**[Whirl-i-Gig](https://collectiveaccess.org)**: Full-time consultant, assisting clients with implementation of open source CollectiveAccess collection management and presentation software.
+**[Whirl-i-Gig](https://collectiveaccess.org)**: Full-time consultant, assisting clients with implementation of open source CollectiveAccess collection management and presentation software

 **[Glenstone Museum](https://www.glenstone.org/)**: Advising on time-based media collection care and conservation, and coordinating establishment of a digital preservation system and workflows for digitization